CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

 oc delete pod gpu-example-1
 ```

-As second example you can create a pod running Cuda based vector additon to demonstrate access to GPU through a lower-level programming model/interface.
+As second example you can create a pod running Cuda based vector addition to demonstrate access to GPU through a lower-level programming model/interface.

 To run the second example create a pod definition file as: